Why cannabis smells skunky

-Category: Environment Hits: 0As cannabis is legalized in more areas, it has become increasingly popular as a medicinal and recreational drug.
+Category: Environment Hits: 8As cannabis is legalized in more areas, it has become increasingly popular as a medicinal and recreational drug.
 This plant produces a pungent, skunk-like odor that is pleasing to some but repulsive to others.
 Now, researchers have discovered a new family of prenylated volatile sulfur compounds (VSCs) that give cannabis its characteristic skunky aroma.
 The findings open up opportunities to investigate the molecules for medicinal benefits, the researchers say.

 Read more https://www.sciencedaily.com/releases/2021/12/211201085147.htm